Can Cats Eat Cooked Chicken Bones? Cooked Vs. Raw [Explained]

 How Do You Give Raw Chicken Bones to a Cat?

 Raw bones should be of a reasonable size—neither too big nor too little.
 If the cat has a possibility of swallowing the bone, it is too small.
-Little bones are more likely to become impaled and cause a number of problems, even if they are raw.
+Too smallish bones are more likely to become impaled and cause a number of problems, even if they are raw.

-One of the chicken wings, necks or drumsticks is the ideal portion size.
-Additionally, big marrow bones should be avoided since they might damage or shatter the cat’s teeth.
+Chicken wings, necks or drumsticks are the ideal portion size.
+Big marrow bones should be avoided since they might damage or shatter the cat’s teeth.

 The bones must also be free from preservatives and clean.
 Over time, preservatives can lead to vitamin deficits and severe problems.
 Make sure that the chicken is not seasoned or spiced with anything dangerous.